Sales Policy and New Owner Information

 When taking bottle kids (or even adult goats) home, it would be best to keep them in a small, escape proof area for the first few days until they are acclimated to their new surroundings.

 We get lots of questions on feeding/general maintenance.
 Most of what is necessary is listed on the suggested care sheet we give when a goat is purchased.
 For BASIC goat nutritional requirements, we suggest a pelleted goat feed and alfalfa pellets fed daily and mixed in equal parts.
 There are lots of other things you can purchase to add and make a ration that suits your animals' needs.
 As time goes on, you will have to research and feed what works for you in the amounts that work for you.
 All goats need clean, fresh hay at all times.
 Water is a necessity.
 Even kids going home on a bottle at a few days old need to have access to hay, feed, and water.
+Goats also need minerals.
 The easiest minerals to find are Manna Pro loose goat minerals from Tractor Supply.
 Blocks should not be used at the main mineral source, only loose minerals that are fed free choice in a feeder should be the main source.
 We supplement with selenium and copper, both can be purchased through Jeffers and other places online.
+We also suggest you have dewormers and a coccidia treatment on hand prior to bringing a goat home.
 IF YOU ARE BUYING A WETHER, please be sure to provide adequate minerals that contain ammonium chloride, as well as feed that contains ammonium chloride.
 This is the best way to prevent urinary calculi.
 Please research this if you are not familiar with it.